remarcmij/JavaScript-1/week3/README.md

 ### robot-web-2

-- Create the `render()` function to reproduce the game board initial state programmatically.
+- Create the `render()` function to reproduce the game board initial state programmatically (without clearing `innerHTML`).
+- Show effect of re-rendering.
+Demonstrate that you must clear `innerHTML` before re-rendering.

 ### robot-web-3